Beilein says he apologized for ‘thugs’ comment about Cavs

-Beilein repeated that explanation Thursday after his team’s shootaround in Detroit, hours before the Cavaliers faced the Pistons.
+Beilein repeated that explanation Thursday after his team’s shootaround in Detroit, where the Cavaliers face the Pistons on Thursday night.

 “I was saying: ‘We’re making a lot of mistakes mentally, and we deserve better because we’re really playing hard right now.
 We’re not playing like slugs.
 We’re playing hard,'” Beilein said.
 “And somehow that word came out.”

-Beilein said he called the players afterward to explain the situation, and said he apologized.
+Beilein said he called the players afterward to explain the situation, and he said he apologized.

 “There was really positive reinforcement from the guys this morning and last night.
 Very understanding, but it’s something that certainly they understand that it was serious,” Beilein said.
 “Something that shouldn’t have happened.”